-2.10.7.
+2.9.7.
 Processing Non-sequential Dates

 Previously, Temporal processed a single continuous time period during each execution of the program producing one output file.
 Typically, only representative Monday, weekday, Saturday and Sunday, plus any holidays are processed for a single month.
 This type of processing can require complex scripting and Temporal would need to be run several times.
-See Section 4.4.13.3, "Changing the episode" [158], Section 4.4.13.4, "Changing the dates, times, and duration of model-ready SMOKE emissions files" [159] and Section 4.4.13.5, "Setting non-sequential processing dates" [160].

 SMOKE now provides the capability for optionally setting non-sequential date processing during a single execution of Temporal using a new input file PROCDATES to indicate a list of dates which Temporal should process.
-The format for PROCDATES is described in Section 8.3.4, "PROCDATES: Procdates date list" [391].
+The format for PROCDATES is described in Section 6.3.4, "PROCDATES: Procdates date list" [300].
 The format allows for blank lines, comment lines (any lines that start with a pound sign, and trailing comments (any characters after an exclamation point).